nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 This section details how the ITK3 response codes are carried in the FHIR MessageHeader and OperationOutcome resources.

-## Elements And Value Sets Used To Carry Error and Response Information ##
+## Elements and Value Sets Used to Carry Error and Response Information ##

 <table style="width:100%;max-width: 100%;">
 <tr>